 Quick Shopping Tips

-When choosing a CPU, consider the following:
+When choosing a CPU in 2020, consider the following:

 - You can't lose with AMD or Intel: We recently pointed out that AMD makes better CPUs overall these days in our AMD vs. Intel feature.
 But so long as you’re considering current-generation parts, the performance debate is basically a wash, particularly when it comes to gaming.
 Some of the most-expensive mainstream Intel processors do slightly better on gaming, and AMD handles tasks like video editing quicker (thanks largely to extra cores and threads).

 - For gaming, clock speed is more important than core number: Higher CPU clock speeds translate to snappier performance in simple, common tasks such as gaming, while more cores will help you get through time-consuming workloads faster.
 In the end, the fastest CPUs of any family of processors have the highest clock speeds.

 - Overclocking isn’t for everyone: For many who want to just get to gaming, it makes more sense to spend $20-$60 more and buy a higher-end chip, rather than spending money on a higher-end cooler and spending lots of time tweaking to achieve slightly higher performance.